berndverst/covid-ml-profile/README.md

 # COVID-NET on Azure Kubernetes Service (AKS)

-This project adapts the COVID-NET inferencing app example created by WeaveWork for FireKube for use with Azure AKS instead.
+This project adapts the COVID-NET inferencing app example created by Weaveworks for FireKube for use with Azure AKS instead.

 ## Creating an AKS cluster
 If you do not already have an AKS cluster, create one using the Azure CLI like so: